Rachel Drummond, MEd

 The Forensic Science Education Programs Accreditation Commission (FEPAC) is the leading accrediting organization for forensic science programs and keeps a list of accredited forensic toxicology programs.
 Graduates and their prospective employers can be confident that forensic science programs with current FEPAC accreditation meet the highest standards of educational quality.
-The schools featured below all have regional, national or programmatic accreditation.
+The schools featured below all have regional, national, or programmatic accreditation.

 King University offers a bachelor of science (BS) degree in forensic science.
-Students in this program are required to complete an internship in a field related to forensics in addition to their didactic and laboratory coursework in biology, chemistry, and physics.
+Students in this program must complete an internship in a field related to forensics in addition to their didactic and laboratory coursework in biology, chemistry, and physics.
 Graduates from this program go to work in careers in odontology (forensic dentistry) and toxicology and as criminalistic practitioners.
 Students in this program participate in mock crime scenes to gain experience in gathering and evaluating evidence.

 Accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC), the Eberly College of Science at the Pennsylvania State University offers undergraduate and graduate degree programs in forensic science.
 Graduates from the bachelor of forensic science and master of forensic science programs have gone on to pursue rewarding careers in crime scene investigation laboratories, university research laboratories, and other fields related to forensic toxicology.

 The University of California at Irvine (UCI) offers an on-campus one-year clinical laboratory science/medical technology (CLS/MT) training program.
 This post-baccalaureate certificate program awards a certificate of completion to students with bachelor’s, master’s, or doctoral degrees.
-This is a unique program that does not charge tuition and is approved by the California Department of Public Health and the UCI Allied Health Committee.
+This unique program does not charge tuition and is approved by the California Department of Public Health and the UCI Allied Health Committee.